gchq/Gaffer/example/src/main/resources/example/gettingstarted/5/walkthrough.md

 * Column Visibility
 * TimeStamp

 The AccumuloStore requires some way of mapping parts of a Gaffer Element into an Accumulo Row.
 This is done using a ${ACCUMULO_KEY_PACKAGE} and the `storeTypes.json`.
 Let’s take another look at the `storeTypes.json` file for this example:
 ${STORE_TYPES_JSON}

-You’ll see that there’s a `position` that tells Gaffer where to put the property of a given type in the Accumulo key.
-In this example, the `count` property goes into the Accumulo value and the `visibility` property goes into the Accumulo Column Visibility.
-The `AccumuloKeyPackage` is then used to do the work to serialise these objects into the Accumulo rows.
-By default standard Java serialisation is used.

-The `AccumuloKeyPackage` fixes what’s written into the RowId and Column Family.
-For an Edge, the vertices go in the RowId and the group goes in the Column Family.
-For an Entity, the vertex goes in the RowId and the Group in the Column Family.
-(More on Entities in future examples).

 We’ve override the default serialisation for the `visibility.string` type to use our own custom serialiser for the visibility property: [`gaffer.example.gettingstarted.serialiser.VisibilitySerialiser`](https://github.com/GovernmentCommunicationsHeadquarters/Gaffer/blob/master/example/src/main/java/gaffer/example/gettingstarted/serialiser/VisibilitySerialiser.java).
 To see how this works we need to understand how Accumulo’s row level security works, at least at a high level.
+In our DataSchema we assigned the visibilityProperty field to the property name 'visibility', this tells Accumulo to store that property in the visibility column.

 #####Accumulo's Visibility Column and Visibility Serialisers